Campaign of the Month: October 2017

 So threatened, Sterling responded with startling force.
 Calling upon some of his less than savory contacts, he hired a gang of Black Hand mobsters to follow Mariángel and Emile, catch them in the cuckolding act, and break every bone in the busker’s hands to “teach him to not touch another man’s property” with Mariángel as a captive witness.
 It’s unknown whether Sterling paid the thugs to gang-rape his wife, or whether that deed was lagniappe.

 So rejected and re-traumatized, Mariángel prepared to leave everything behind and return to Honduras.
 Sadly, Hurricane Mitch struck first.
 It devastated her native country, destroying three-fourths of all its crops, bridges, and roads.
 As further insult to injury, Sterling finally granted her request for a divorce, but his lawyers then tricked her into forfeiting rights to alimony or child support (as Sterling needed every penny for his domitor’s demands).
 Ultimately, the divorce left Mariángel with nothing but her old paintings.
-By the time she considered traveling back to the slowly recovering Honduras, her mother developed cancer, and Mariángel was forced to pay off her paintings to support herself and her slowly but inexorably dying mother–whose last words were one of vitriolic blame before the terminal brain tumor stole her speech and then life.
+By the time she considered traveling back to the slowly recovering Honduras, her mother developed cancer, and Mariángel was forced to sell off her paintings to support herself and her slowly but inexorably dying mother–whose last words were ones of vitriolic blame before the terminal brain tumor stole her speech and then life.

 In February 2003, Mariángel buried her mother.